 Minifigs must use actual ladders and staircases if they exist on the model.
 If they don't, the ladders are "implied" - off-screen somewhere but still available for use, like toilets on the Enterprise.

-At the beginning of a turn, if a minifig is directly above his Movement for the turn to use an Implied Ladder and "jump" directly upwards or downwards Implied Ladders only exist inside of a Structure.
+At the beginning of a minifig's Movement, if he is directly above or below the level he wishes to reach, he can use an Implied Ladder and "jump" directly upwards or downwards Implied Ladders only exist inside of a Structure.
 A minifig